Saturday, June 22, 2024

 A second, related, special thing about this project is that it connects up conceptually with an exploratory project I was a part of way back in 2011, on Distributed Storage for Intermittent Energy Sources, with Andrea Montanari, David Tse and Baosen Zhang.
 There's something truly beautiful about wandering off in one's research for years, while something "old" continues to gestate at the fringes of one's interests, and eventually coming back to a topic after a decade or more with a new angle to move the needle.
 That's exactly what happened here.

-A third special experience with this paper has been that with the referee who reviewed my paper for the Annals of Applied Probability.
-This is perhaps my best referee experience to date, and I'm super grateful.
+A third special experience with this paper has been that with the referee who reviewed it for the Annals of Applied Probability.
+This has been perhaps my best referee experience to date.
 The referee found an intricate bug in the proof of the easier of my results, and went on to construct a detailed fix for the bug, which would have taken me multiple days (at least) to come up with myself!
 So the bug was short lived.
 In addition, the referee suggested a very simple way to obtain my results for all d>=3 via a very elegant analysis indeed.
 I've included the insight in my paper.
 Many thanks to the anonymous referee, and here's hoping that I have the fortune to encounter more such brilliant, dedicated and helpful referees in future.

 Thursday, September 14, 2023